 4. Change your graphics setting to “medium”

-febrix10 posted a comment in which s/he suggests to try and change your in-game graphics quality to medium.
+febrix10 (comment gone due to age of this post, sorry) posted a comment in which s/he suggests to try and change your in-game graphics quality to medium.
 I have not verified this, but hopefully it works for some players.
 Thanks febrix10!

 Any other options?